ryuichi7/best_whiskey/README.md

 ## Description

 A gem built for the Flatiron School's Learn-Verified Web Development Course as a study on scraping.
-Allows users to browse the winners of the best whikey of the year awards per http://www.worldwhiskiesawards.com/
+Allows users to browse the winners of the best whiskey of the year awards per http://www.worldwhiskiesawards.com/

 ## Installation